bitsmanent/circo/README.md

 Status
 ======
-Some refactor and cleanups are needed but it's almost ready for the 0.1.
-UTF-8 is not currently supported and I'm not sure it will ever be.
+Some refactor and cleanups are needed but it's mostly working.
+UTF-8 is not currently supported.

 The circo IRC client is actively developed and I'm having a lot of fun in writing it.
 If you'll also find yourself having fun with circo, please consider